queone/azm/cmd/azm/README.md

 Quick Examples
-  Try experimenting with different options and arguments, such as: azm -id                                      To display the currently configured login values azm -ap                                      To list all directory applications registered in current tenant azm -d 3819d436-726a-4e40-933e-b0ffeee1d4b9  To show resource RBAC role definition with given UUID azm -d Reader                                To show all resource RBAC role definitions with 'Reader' in their names azm -g MyGroup                               To show any directory group with the filter 'MyGroup' in its attributes azm -s                                       To list all subscriptions in current tenant azm -h                                       To display the full list of options
+  Try experimenting with different options and arguments, such as: azm -id                                      To display the currently configured login values azm -ap                                      To list all directory applications registered in
+                                               current tenant
+  azm -d 3819d436-726a-4e40-933e-b0ffeee1d4b9  To show resource RBAC role definition with this
+                                               given UUID
+  azm -d Reader                                To show all resource RBAC role definitions with
+                                               'Reader' in their names
+  azm -g MyGroup                               To show any directory group with the filter
+                                               'MyGroup' in its attributes
+  azm -s                                       To list all subscriptions in current tenant azm -h                                       To display the full list of options
 ```